 Melrose Human Rights Commission

-In the process of planning for the MLK Day of Service, we established strong connections with the Melrose Human Rights Commission (www.cityofmelrose.org/human-rights-commission) We will continue to be a part of this organizations efforts, including attending their meetings and being on their email lists so we are notified whenever MUUC can take action and be of service.
+In the process of planning for the MLK Day of Service, the Anti-Racism Ministry Team has established strong connections with the Melrose Human Rights Commission (www.cityofmelrose.org/human-rights-commission) We will continue to be a part of this organizations efforts, including attending their meetings and being on their email lists so we are notified whenever MUUC can take action and be of service.

 (image credit: Melrose Human Rights Commission)

 Planning a METCO Presentation

 On our to-do list is a presentation of a METCO video that was shown on the MLK Day of Service at the First United Methodist Church.
 This presentation explains the METCO program (www.doe.mass.edu/metco/) with information on how to become a METCO host family.
 Melrose has participated in the METCO program for many years, with children from Boston attending the Melrose Public School system.

 We are also looking to establish deeper connections with “BLUU: Black Lives of Unitarian Universalism” (www.blacklivesuu.com/).
 Our goal is for presentations and church-wide commitments to come from these connections.
 Rev. Susanne is committed to keeping us connected to BLUU, using their resources for our worship and programs.